loathers/loathers.github.io/KoL-Scripting-Introduction.md

 maximize("Adventures", false);
 ```

 Fantastic.
 We have a script.
-We've used quite a few functions in this script,, including [insert list here].
+We went from a very simple [drink()](https://wiki.kolmafia.us/index.php/Drink) statement into a compact script that manages to use quite a few functions in its operation, including [have](https://wiki.kolmafia.us/index.php/Have_familiar)/[use_familiar](https://wiki.kolmafia.us/index.php/Use_familiar), the [$item datatype](https://wiki.kolmafia.us/index.php/Item), [my_inebriety](https://wiki.kolmafia.us/index.php/My_inebriety), [available_amount](https://wiki.kolmafia.us/index.php/Available_amount), [print](https://wiki.kolmafia.us/index.php/Print) statements, [control flow with while/if/abort](https://wiki.kolmafia.us/index.php/Control_Structures), and the notoriously useful [maximize()](https://wiki.kolmafia.us/index.php/Maximize).
+Pretty cool!

 When you're building your own scripts, one of the best ways to learn is to simply pick a simple task and start thinking through what kind of complications could make a simple thing less straightforward.
 When you figure those out, and start solving them via mafia functions, you quickly turn a very simple one-line script into a larger scale construction that teaches you about all sorts of new functions and commands.

 ### Examples of High-Level ASH Code
 TheDictator (a player /dev) has many complex ASH scripts available on [his pastebin](https://pastebin.com/u/thedictator).